frangucc/thenodechronbook/stealth_mode.md

+THE FIRST CHAPTER
 # Stealth Mode

 Tesla Chapter which leads to => AtoD, AC, Current, Electricity Basics Politics show => greed, patent, investments, venture capital, protecting ideas

-THE INTRODUCTION CHAPTER
-## Stealth Mode
+## Stealth Mode PREFACE

 > Each book we produce starts off with some history.
 In the first book, we take a look at Tesla and Turing.
 We then present a strong theme throughout the rest of the book on how these characters drive, innovations and politics impacted their lives.